FluffySnowman/prettylogger/README.md

 ## Usage

-Initialise the pretty logger with a config (can be SIMPLE, TIMEBASED) which is automatically used everywhere once set.
+Initialise the pretty logger with a config (can be SIMPLE, SIMPLE2 or TIMEBASED) which is automatically used everywhere once set.

 Basic example: